ziyoung/better-wilcom-docs/wilcom-docs/Applied/sequin_basics/Select_sequin-capable_machines.md

 ## To select a sequin-capable machine...

-1Select Design > Select Machine Format.
+1. Select Design > Select Machine Format.

 ![SelectMachineFormatBarudanSequin.png](assets/SelectMachineFormatBarudanSequin.png)

-2From the Available Machine Formats list, select a sequin-capable machine format – e.g. Schiffli, Tajima, Barudan, SWF, ZSK, etc.
+2. From the Available Machine Formats list, select a sequin-capable machine format – e.g. Schiffli, Tajima, Barudan, SWF, ZSK, etc.

-3Click OK.
+3. Click OK.
 Default sequins appear in the sequin palette.
 It is ready to be configured.
 If you have selected a twin-sequin-capable machine, sequins are displayed in pairs.

 ![sequin_basics00006.png](assets/sequin_basics00006.png)